International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 # Assessment Criteria for IDS Deployment Scenarios

 ## Purpose of the Document
 IDS Deployment Scenarios show examples of implementations that apply IDS standard.
-This document shows the maturity assessment criteria based on which the IDS Deployment Scenarios are classified under three levels:
+This document shows the maturity assessment criteria based on which the IDS Deployment Scenarios are classified under three levels: Sandbox, Incubating and Graduated.

-:one: Sandbox

-:two: Incubating

-:three: Graduated

 ## Project Stages